 On Campus Experience 2016 (Māori students)

-On Campus Experience (OCE) is a fully funded scholarship that provides an amazing opportunity for senior secondary students of Mãori descent to sample living and learning at the University of Otago.
+On Campus Experience (OCE) is a fully funded scholarship that provides an amazing opportunity for senior secondary students (Y 13) of Mãori descent to sample living and learning at the University of Otago.
+Students will explore the Otago campus and the student city of Dunedin.
+They will have the opportunity to attend lectures in their areas of interest as well as meet academic staff and students.
+They will experience life in a residential college and meet the Mãori Centre staff that provides great support for Mãori students when they come to Otago.

 Tū Kahika: A Health Science Scholarship programme for Māori